-2021 Incentive Compensation Plan
+Amendment and Restatement of the 2021 Incentive Compensation Plan

-The approval of the 2021 Incentive Compensation Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting.
-With respect to this proposal, shareholders may (i) vote "For" the proposal, (ii) vote "Against" the proposal, or (iii) abstain from voting.
+The approval of the Amendment and Restatement of the 2021 Incentive Compensation Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting.
+With respect to this proposal, stockholders may (i) vote "For" the proposal, (ii) vote "Against" the proposal, or (iii) abstain from voting.
 Abstentions are not considered to be votes cast and will have no effect on the outcome of the vote.
-If you are a stockholder of record and you return your signed and dated proxy card without providing specific voting instructions on the 2021 Incentive Compensation Plan proposal, or do not specify your vote on the 2021 Incentive Compensation Plan proposal in accordance with the recommendations of the Board of Directors.
+If you are a stockholder of record and you return your signed and dated proxy card without providing specific voting instructions on the Amendment and Restatement of the 2021 Incentive Compensation Plan proposal, or do not specify your vote on the Amendment and Restatement of the 2021 Incentive Compensation Plan proposal when voting using the telephone or internet, your shares will be voted "For" the Amendment and Restatement of the 2021 Omnibus Incentive Compensation Plan proposal in accordance with the recommendations of the Board of Directors.
 If you are a stockholder of record and you fail to return your proxy card, or to vote at all using the telephone or internet, it will have no effect.

-Approval of the 2021 Incentive Compensation Plan is a non-routine matter and brokers do not have discretionary authority to vote on this matter.
+Approval of the Amendment and Restatement of the 2021 Incentive Compensation Plan is a non-routine matter and brokers do not have discretionary authority to vote on this matter.
 If you hold shares in a brokerage account and wish to vote those shares on this proposal, then you should instruct on how to vote the shares using the voting instructions provided.
 Broker non-votes will have no effect on the outcome of the proposal.